UPDATED 3/15/22: Oishii-Desu is supported by all of you, and I sometimes earn a commission when you click through my affiliate links.

 Preparation type: hot water

-If you fancy: you got to get fancy with this one, so don’t waste this packaged noodles on eating it straight.
-Go out and get and julienne cucumbers, ham/shrimp, tomatoes, kaiware, and some eggs for an omlette (also the must have condiment is Chinese mustard).
-If you’re limited on ingredients, maybe these jailhouse recipes by Gustavo “Goose” Alvarez will help (here’s a preview of his book)
+If you fancy: You got to get fancy with this one (hiyashi chukka recipe link), so don’t waste these packaged noodles on eating it straight.
+Go out and get and julienne cucumbers, ham/shrimp, tomatoes, kaiware (sprouts), and some eggs for an omelet.
+Also, the “must-have” condiment is Chinese mustard (this is also a great vegetarian dish).
+Although, if you have limited ingredients, these jailhouse recipes by Gustavo “Goose” Alvarez will help (here’s a preview of his book).